Table Of Contents

 CloudZero

-The vast majority of cloud monitoring tools track performance, security, networking, and dependency issues.
-But many don’t show how an item’s metrics, logs, and events relate to specific areas of your business and how they directly affect your bottom line.
+Most cloud monitoring tools track performance, security, networking, and dependency issues.
+However many don’t show how an item’s metrics, logs, and events relate to specific areas of your business and how they directly affect your bottom line.

 This is where CloudZero comes in.